Roethlisberger retires at 39: Time to ‘hang up my cleats’

+He didn’t run from contact as much as he welcomed it.
+The harder the hits, the higher the stakes, the longer the odds, the more Roethlisberger seemed to dig in during a career in which he led the Pittsburgh Steelers to a pair of championships while developing a reputation as a throwback in a city that fashions itself as one even as it has evolved into something far more modern.

+Pittsburgh moved on from steel mills long ago.
+And the position Roethlisberger commanded so well for so long has moved on, too.
+The game has become quicker since the Steelers drafted him with the 11th overall pick in 2004.
+The quarterbacks, more versatile than the semi-dad-bodded 6-foot-5, 240-pounder known universally as ”Big Ben.”

-The longtime Pittsburgh Steelers quarterback announced his retirement on Thursday, saying it was “time to clean out my locker, hang up my cleats” after 18 seasons, two Super Bowls, countless team records and a spot in the Hall of Fame all but secure.
+No player understood this more than Roethlisberger.
+And what he hinted at for months became reality on Thursday when he announced his retirement, saying it was ”time to clean out my locker, hang up my cleats” after 18 seasons, two Super Bowls, countless team records and a spot in the Hall of Fame all but secure.

 ”I don’t know how to put into words what the game of football has meant to me and what a blessing it has been,” Roethlisberger, 39, said in a video message. ”But I know with confidence I have given my all to the game; I am overwhelmed with gratitude for what it has given me.”

-The much-anticipated decision came less than two weeks after Pittsburgh’s lopsided loss to Kansas City in the first round of the postseason, the 12th time in Roethlisberger’s career the Steelers reached the playoffs.
+The announcement came less than two weeks after Pittsburgh’s lopsided loss to Kansas City in the first round of the postseason, the 12th time in Roethlisberger’s career the Steelers reached the playoffs.

 He hinted before his final game at Heinz Field that it was time for him to move on and spend more time with his wife, Ashley, and their three children.
-He made it a point to embrace the moment following a Monday night win over the Browns on Jan.
-3, doing a victory lap of sorts before disappearing down the tunnel surrounded by his family.
+He made it a point to embrace the moment following the Jan.
+3 win over the Browns, doing a victory lap of sorts before disappearing down the tunnel surrounded by his family.

-Roethlisberger called the journey from a kid growing up in Ohio to the 11th overall pick in the 2004 draft to a likely future Hall of Famer “exhilarating.”
+Roethlisberger described the journey that carried him from northwestern Ohio to Pittsburgh to almost certainly the Hall of Fame in Canton, Ohio, in five years as ”exhilarating.”

-The Steelers never endured a losing season during Roethlisberger’s tenure and captured Super Bowls 40 and 46 — the latter coming on a now-iconic touchdown pass over the outstretched hands of three Arizona defenders to Santonio Holmes in the back corner of the end zone.
+The Steelers never endured a losing season during Roethlisberger’s tenure and captured Super Bowls 40 and 43 – the latter coming on a touchdown pass over the outstretched hands of a sea of Arizona defenders to Santonio Holmes in the back corner of the end zone in the final seconds.

 ”Putting that jersey on every Sunday with my brothers will always be one of the greatest joys of my life,” he said.

 He was twice accused of sexual assault, once in 2009 and again in 2010.
 A civil case filed against him stemming from an incident at Lake Tahoe in 2009 was settled out of court.
-A woman in Georgia alleged he assaulted her at a bar in March 2010 but prosecutors did not formally charge him.
+A woman in Georgia alleged he assaulted her at a bar in March 2010 but prosecutors did not formally charge him, partly out of concerns the case could not be proved beyond a reasonable doubt.

-The NFL suspended him for the start of the 2010 season for violating the league’s personal conduct policy.
+The NFL suspended him for six games at the 2010 season for violating the league’s personal conduct policy, though it was later trimmed to four.
 He returned to lead the Steelers to the Super Bowl, a loss to Green Bay.

-The second half of his career hinted at his evolution both as a player and a person.
-Known more for his rugged “Ben being Ben” approach to the game during his 20s, he morphed into one of the league’s premier passers in his 30s.
-He twice led the league in yards passing and retires in the all-time top 10 in yards passing and touchdown passes and game-winning drives.
+The second half of his career played in stark contrast to the first half, both as a player and a person.
+Known more for his rugged ”Ben being Ben” approach to the game during his 20s, he morphed into one of the league’s premier passers in his 30s.
+He twice led the league in yards passing and retires in the all-time top 10 in yards passing (64,088) and touchdown passes (418).

 Off the field, he got married in 2011 and started a family while largely retreating from public view.

-Note: This story has been corrected to show that Roethlisberger’s second title came in Super Bowl 43, not 46, at the end of the 2005 season.